 Compliments or Concerns forms are located in all areas of the Health Service.
 When completed they can be returned using a ‘reply paid envelope’ or handed to a member of staff.
-You may also provide feedback on our website www.eghs.net.au or contact the Executive Assistant to the CEO directly on 5352 9303.
+You may also provide feedback on our website www.eghs.net.au or contact the Executive Assistant to the Chief Executive directly on 5352 9303.

 How do I make an appointment with the Dentist and do I need a Health Care Card?

-To make an appointment with the dentist you can call the Community Centre on 5352 9327 or come in to see our receptionist.
+To make an appointment with the dentist you can call the Community Heath Centre on 5352 9327 or come in to see our receptionist.
 All adults need a concession or health care card to attend our public dental service.
 Children 1-12 years of age are all eligible and 13-18 year olds must have a health care card OR be receiving Family Tax Benefit part A (to be eligible for Commonwealth Dental Benefits Schedule).